 Time to raise the alert?

 Several Belarusian researchers have investigated students and their gaming activities.
-In 2013 a survey of Brest State University students discovered that 72% of male students and 33% of female students suffered from gaming addiction.
+In 2013 a survey of Brest State University students discovered that 72% of male students and 33% of female students suffered from gaming addiction, If you consider you need some help beating this or another addiction, these guys can help.
 Another survey of students of the Belarusian State University of Informatics and Radioelectronics indicated that each third student experienced some form of gaming addiction, and each seventh student required therapy.
 The researchers warn that gaming addiction progresses quite quickly as new generations acquire easier access to gadgets.

 At present, Belarusian medics do not possess a proper methodology of gaming addiction treatment.
 Despite the growth of gaming addiction among Belarusians, neither medical communities nor government officials have called for additional research or restrictive legislative measures.
 Yet researchers include aggressive marketing among the major reasons of the growing gaming addiction in Belarus.
 Another problem is parental ignorance.
 Some parents facilitate gaming activities from fears of the bad influence of the street, others view gaming as an easy way of preoccupying a naughty child.

 Consequently, Belarusian legislators and medical communities have to work in two directions: to prohibit the aggressive marketing of computer games and to raise awareness among parents.
 Obviously, banning gaming adverts might cause resistance from the powerful Belarusian gaming industry, hence medics have to become the decisive voice in a prospective national debate.

 Is it right to play for the Nazis in a battle of tanks?